 Each chapter is a letter from kids to each DC superhero plus a related short story.
 It will be entertaining fun for fans of the DC heroes.

-The G-Man Super Journal Awesome Origins by Chris Giarrusso SCI-FI (ages 8 – 12)
+The G-Man Super Journal Awesome Origins by Chris Giarrusso (ages 8 – 12)

 Captain Superlative by J. S. Puller (ages 10 – 14)

 The foreshadowing that Captain Superlative kept me reading with such curiosity because I couldn’t imagine what happened.
 And, wow.
 I’m so glad I read this powerful book!
 Both my daughter and I fell in love with this story.
 Captain Superlative has a thoughtful plot with captivating characters.
 The big lesson our main character, Janey, learns is to not stand by when injustice happens.
 She learns this from a girl dressed in a swimsuit, wig, mask, and high tops who arrives at her middle school and changes everything — Captain Superlative.
 Read this with a book club or with your child — there’s so much to talk about!

 Superman Science: The Real-World Science Behind Superman’s Powers by Agnieszka Biskup and Tammy Enz (ages 8 – 12)